HashOnClick Frequently Asked Questions

 Q: What is a CRC32 hash value?

 A: A CRC32 hash value is an 8-character string that identifies the contents of a file.
 If two files have the same contents then they will probably have the same CRC32 hash value.
 The Zip format uses CRC32 values to verify the contents of files.
+It is not recommended that CRC32 hashing be used to compare files.
+It is provided for backwards compatibility.

 Q: What type of files can I get the hash values for?